jimasp/behave-vsc/CONTRIBUTING.md

 ---
-## Generating the extension installer manually (.vsix file)
-If you have a customised fork and you want to distribute it to your team, you will want to create your own .vsix file:
-1. `npm install -g vsce` (installs latest version of packaging tool)
-2. `vsce package -o ../mypackagefolder/my-behave-vsc.vsix`  (this will also run the tests, if you've already run them you can just close vscode windows when they appear)

----
 ## Development guidelines
 - The user should get the same results if they run the outputted behave command manually.
 Don't attempt to modify/intercept or overcome any limitations of standard behave behaviour.
 If the outputted command does not result in the same behaviour as running it in the extension, then this is a bug.
 - No reliance on other extensions except `ms-python.python`.